k-box/k-box/readme.md

 * Create a directory: `mkdir k-box && cd k-box`
 * Download configuration file: `curl -o docker-compose.yml https://raw.githubusercontent.com/k-box/k-box/master/docker-compose.example.yml`
-* Start up services: `docker-compose up -d` (running this for the first time, it will download a lot of data and take a while)
+* Start up services: `docker-compose up -d` (when running this for the first time, it will download a lot of data and take a while)
 * Create the administrator: `docker-compose exec kbox php artisan create-admin admin@kbox.local`
 * Visit your K-Box: [http://localhost:8080](http://localhost:8080/) (you can login to the K-Box with the username `admin@kbox.local` and the chosen password).

-For an installation on a server in the Internet or more configuration options, see the documentation on [installation of the K-Box](./docs/user/installation.md).
-There you set relevant passwords, which is important when using the Software for any purpose.
+For installation on a server in the Internet or more configuration options, see the documentation on [installation of the K-Box](./docs/user/installation.md).

 ## Components

-The K-Box consists in different components:
+The K-Box consists of different components:

 | Name | Image | Based on | Description |
 |------|-------|----------|-------------|